Congreve rocket: New Zealand Wars

 At the Battle of Ruapekapeka, December 1845–January 1846, Egerton's rocket brigade, located at the British main camp, operated two of HMS North Stars rocket-tubes—24-pounder and 12-pounder.
 They accurately fired rockets into Ruapekapeka pā on 31 December 1845 and each day thereafter.
 Captain Thomas Bernard Collinson, RE, later remarked:

 During this time some trial shots were made from the 650 yards with guns and 24-pounder rockets; the latter rather failed; they must have been bad rockets, as Colonel Despard supposes, otherwise these weapons are most useful in such service for firing into pahs; and from their portability, a great many can be carried with a body of troops without delaying them.

 On 10 January 1846 all batteries opened fire all day, creating two small breaches in the outer stockade.
 A watercolour by Major Cyprian Bridge or Sergeant John Williams, 58th Regiment, depicts two rocket-tubes in action on that day.

 American Civil War

-The Confederate forces reportedly experimented with Congreve rockets.
+The Confederate forces reportedly experimented with Congreve rockets, a British-designed explosive that had previously seen action in the War of 1812.
+These weapons resembled large bottle rockets and were so inaccurate that they never saw widespread use.